-Dr. David Schlang, West Los Angeles dentist provides affordable dental implants for patients in Santa Monica, Brentwood and West Los Angeles areas.
+Dr. David Schlang, Santa Monica dentist provides affordable dental implants for patients in Santa Monica, Brentwood and Los Angeles area.
 The treatment process starts with a patient intake session to diagnose individual dental needs and create a custom treatment plan.

 - The Implant: A threaded post made of titanium that directly connects to your jaw and acts as a foundation for your replacement tooth.

 - Crown: The prosthetic or replacement tooth.
 It is made of zirconium, porcelain, or a similar material and is fabricated to match and fit with your natural teeth.

 This technology can replace one tooth or multiple teeth.
 They are often the best permanent solution for people who have failing teeth and other dental problems.
 Additionally, this type of treatment has a very high success rate for patients.
 About 98% of implants last for the rest of a patient’s life, where root canals, bridges, and other replacement options typically need to be addressed 5 to 10 years down the road.